 Field-hunting tip

-Look in shale country — that is the host setting where ammolite typically forms.
+Look in shale country, the host setting where ammolite typically forms.
 If you start seeing siderite, pyrite, calcite in float, you are in the right ground.
 Field specimens usually show a fossilized ammonite shell segments habit, so train your eye for that shape before scanning the outcrop.